jlrc-admin/tech-exam-repo/README.md

 # Instructions for the Technical Exam

 📦 Submission Instructions
+  - Create a folder named using the format:
+    - [your-full-name]_[exam-type]
+    - e.g. juan-dela-cruz_frontend / maria-gonzales_backend

-  - Push your solution to a private GitHub repo or zip the project.
+  - Push your solution to https://github.com/jlrc-admin/tech-exam-repo.git.

   - Include a README with setup instructions (install, run, seed if applicable).